thecoderworld

 Conclusion

 That’s all there is to it!
 You now know how to uninstall Google Chrome from your Ubuntu operating system.
-We trust this guide has been helpful.
 Furthermore, if you have any questions about the Chrome uninstallation process, please feel free to ask in the comments below.

 He is a prominent tech writer with over six years of experience and the founder of TheCoderWord.
 He delivers high-quality content revolving around troubleshooting and how-to guides for Windows, Linux, macOS, Chrome, and more.